-1-F

-Urban/History OR

-Approved Elective

-1-S

-2-F

-2-S

-Writing Tutorial I

-Writing Tutorial II

-Theory 24 credits

-Polemic/Theory OR

-Electives 16 credits

-Figures/Criticism
+Larger circles indicate courses with more credit hours.
+Dashed outlines indicate courses where students can select from among multiple options.

 MAD-Crit Year 1 Core Courses

-Read descriptions of recent electives on page 28.
+Fall

-Arch 531: Theory + History I Discusses a diversity of critical and generative approaches to twentieth-century architecture and theory.
+Arch 531: Theory + History I

+Discusses a diversity of critical and generative approaches to twentieth-century architecture and theory.

-Recent faculty: Alexander
+Recent faculty: Robert Somol

 Arch 566: Research Seminar

 A seminar taken with MArch students focusing on research into a topic of contemporary relevance for the discipline, directed by a range of faculty.

-Recent faculty: Penelope Dean, Sarah Dunn, Robert Somol, Andrew Zago
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Robert Somol, Andrew Zago See page 37 for recent topics.

-Arch 585: Theory III
+Arch 585: Theory + History III

-A study of the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.
+Studies the emergence of the metropolis beginning in the midnineteenth century through a survey of the forces that produced it and the ideologies and practices that have attempted to organize, control, and simulate it.

+Recent faculty:

+Alexander Eisenschmidt

 Arch 587: Pro-Seminar I

-36 Introduction to the methods and styles of design criticism, with specific attention to architectural, urban, landscape, and environmental design disciplines.
+Introduces the methods and styles of design criticism, with specific attention to architectural, urban, landscape, and environmental design disciplines.

 Recent faculty: Sam Jacob

+Spring

+Arch 532: Theory + History II

+Investigates historical, theoretical,

+and contextual connections

+between the recent fragmentation

+of architectural culture and the

-Arch 532: Theory + History II An investigation of the historical, theoretical, and contextual connections between the recent fragmentation of architecture culture (its practices, theories, histories, and discourses) and the splintering of culture, society, and politics at large.
+between the recent fragmentation of architectural culture and the splintering of culture, society, and politics at large.

-Recent faculty: Penelope Dean
+Recent faculty: Zehra Ahmed, Penelope Dean

+Arch 586: Theory IV

 An advanced seminar in architectural and urban criticism, theory, and history.

+See page 37 for recent topics.

 Arch 588: Pro-Seminar II

 Revisits an archive of selected material to liberate strategies and tactics for use in the present day, as well as to encourage the invention of new forms of evidence through diagramming and projective graphics.

 Recent faculty: Robert Somol

-Students select one of two

 MAD-Crit Year 2 Core Courses

-Read descriptions of recent electives on page 28.
+Fall

 Arch 566: Research Seminar

-A seminar taken with MArch

-students focusing on research into

-a topic of contemporary relevance

-for the discipline, directed by a

-range of faculty.
+A seminar taken with MArch students focusing on research into a topic of contemporary relevance for the discipline, directed by a range of faculty.

-Recent faculty: Penelope Dean,

-Sarah Dunn, Robert Somol,
+Recent faculty: Penelope Dean, Sarah Dunn, Clare Lyster, John and Julia McMorrough, Robert Somol, Andrew Zago See page 37 for recent topics.

-Andrew Zago

 Arch 589: Writing Tutorial I

+Robert Somol

 Independent research and writing, pursued under the direction of a primary advisor.
-Recent advisors: Julia Capomaggi, Penelope Dean, Robert Somol
+Recent advisors: Penelope Dean,

+Spring

+Arch 586: Theory + History IV

 An advanced seminar in architectural and urban criticism, theory, and history.
+See page 37 for recent topics.

-Arch 589: Writing Tutorial II Independent research and writing, pursued under the direction of a primary advisor.
-Recent advisors: Julia Capomaggi,
+Arch 589: Writing Tutorial II

+Independent research and writing, pursued under the direction of a primary advisor.

-Penelope Dean, Robert Somol
+Recent advisors: Penelope Dean, Robert Somol